Orckestra/orc-scripts/README.md

 `test`: Starts the Jest test runner in watch mode.
 This will run and rerun all tests relating to files changed from the git HEAD by default.
 Adding the `--no-watch` option instead runs all tests once and exits.
 The `--coverage` option generates a code coverage report for the test suite under `coverage/`.
 Jest command-line options are in general applicable.

 `extract-messages`: Searches through all JS files in the `src/` directory, extracting any `react-intl` messages found.
 It creates JSON files under `src/translations/` with all keys, using default values to populate the default language (by default the first supported locale).
 Other languages are left empty.
 Existing keys are not changed.
 Use this to ensure that translations are made.
 This script requires the presence of a `.babelrc` file; the simplest way to solve this is to create a `.babelrc.js` file containing only `module.exports = require("orc-scripts/babel");`.

+`tag`: Creates a version tag and commit (using the `npm version` command) fitting the current branch and commit.
+Tags follow the following rules:

+- The `develop` branch and branches starting with `feature` will be given a pre-release tag of `dev` - as in `v1.2.45-dev.3`.
+- Branches beginning with `release/v` will be version-incremented according to branch name and given a pre-release tag of `pre`, ex. `v1.1.2-pre.1` from branch `release/v1.1.2`.
+- Branches prefixed with `legacy/` will have a standard version number according to the branch name suffixed with `+legacy`.
+- The `master` brannch will not be tagged, this should be done manually.
+This branch should be the only place clean versions (i.e. tag matching `/^v\d+\.\d+\.\d+$/`) are tagged.

+`getDist`: Used by deployment scripts to determine the npm dist-tag to use for the package.
+This uses the tag names created by `orc-scripts tag` and sets dist-tag to `dev` for development tags, `beta` for pre-release tags, `previous` for legacy tags, and `latest` for clean version tags.
+This script only outputs the string name of the dist-tag to console, nothing else.

 The easiest way to use these scripts is to add entries to your package.json under "scripts", invoking the `orc-scripts` command.
 A typical "scripts" section might look like this: